-Seems, we’ve got a winner!
-But, wait ? there’s the last point to make a decision!
-It’s your posting frequency.
-Simple, but decisive factor!
-Think before making a choice, how frequently would you plan to post to your store blog?
+Well, it seems we’ve got a winner!
+But, wait – there’s still one more point to consider before making your big decision, and that’s your posting frequency.
+It's a simple, but decisive factor!
+Consider before making a choice, how frequently would you plan to post to your store blog?

-If your answer is 1-3 times per week or even fewer, safely choose any blog extension for your store.
+If your answer is 1-3 times per week or even fewer, you can safely choose any blog extension for your store.

 If your answer is more than 5 posts a week, you should consider installing Wordpress.
-It has a wide range of team work options: your store editors can edit post drafts at once and view editions history, for instance.
+It has a wide range of team work options: your store editors can edit post drafts immediately and view editions history, for instance.

 So, what’s your score?
-I’ve counted 5:3 for blog extension (+1 cons to the extension, since I decided to post approximately 1-2 publications a week) considering the main concerns of every Magento 2 store owner and developer.
-Of course, every shop is unique and it has its own business model, which is followed every day.
-And it’s totally up to you whether to install Magento 2 Blog Extension or Wordpress as your store blog solution.
+I’ve counted 5:3 for blog extension (+1 cons to the extension, since I decided to post approximately 1-2 publications a week) when considering the main concerns of every Magento 2 store owner and developer.
+Of course, every shop is unique and has its own business model, which is followed every day.
+Plus, it’s totally up to you whether to install the Magento 2 Blog Extension or Wordpress as your store's blog solution.

-There are several decent blog extensions on the market, so you’ve got options choosing them (another one pros, as for me).
-Some of the blog modules for Magento 2 stores are FREE and you can safely drive testing of them with no charge!
+There are several decent blog extensions on the market, so you’ve got options when choosing them (another point on the pro side, as for me).
+Some of the blog modules for Magento 2 stores are FREE and you can safely conduct test drives at no charge!

-Get the most out of the blog with the extension or Wordpress, it depends on you and your shop business goals and content marketing strategy!
+Get the most out of your blog with the extension or Wordpress, depending on you, your shop business goals, and content marketing strategy!

 Below is a kind of matrix, helping you make a decision and choose the perfect solution for your store.
 Feel free to print and extend it with your own factors any time.